cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

 (unlimited connections).
 As each YARN container launched by CDAP makes a connection to Zookeeper, the number of connections required is a function of usage.

+**Note:** If explore is enabled on secure Hadoop, the MapReduce JobHistory Server must be installed as well.
+Most Hadoop installations will already be running the MapReduce JobHistory Server.

 .. _deployment-architectures:

 Deployment Architectures